 Information technology has entered and benefited all sectors of industry.
 IT professionals design, support, and maintain computer hardware and software for various industrial and individual applications and are much sought after for their expertise and experience.

 Career paths in IT industry can be broadly classified into two main fields of hardware and software.
+After completion of your BSc IT you can choose the following:

 - Under hardware, you have manufacturing, maintenance, research and development, and management.